AlexsLemonade/scpca-downstream-analyses/optional-goi-analysis/README.md

 ### Project-specific parameters

-There are a set of parameters included in the `config/config.yaml` file that will always need to be specified when running the workflow.
+There are a set of parameters included in the provided configuration files (`config/config.yaml`, `config/goi_config.yaml`) that will always need to be specified when running the genes of interest workflow.
 These parameters are specific to the project or dataset being processed.
 These include the following parameters: